lora-rs/lora-rs/README.md

 ## Wheretofore?

 - while the current examples use the Embassy embedded framework, nrf52840, stm32wl, and stm32l0 MCUs, and Sx127x/Sx126x chips, this crate provides a path forward for other embedded frameworks, MCU types, and LoRa chips in a Rust development environment;
-- the links below refer to a fork of Embassy and/or the lora crate in the <a href="https://github.com/ceekdee">ceekdee GitHub repository</a>; however, the intent is to update Embassy to support this lora crate and to move this lora crate to an appropriate embedded framework-agnostic repository;
+- the links below refer to a fork of Embassy and/or the lora-phy crate in the <a href="https://github.com/ceekdee">ceekdee GitHub repository</a>; however, the intent is to update Embassy to support this lora-phy crate and to move it to an appropriate embedded framework-agnostic repository;
-- in order to demonstrate a LoRaWAN capability using the lora crate, one must currently clone the ceekdee versions of rust-lorawan, embassy, and lora so that they are all under the same projects folder (that is, relative paths are used in Embassy Cargo.toml files to link these implementations).
-This restriction will be removed once the lora crate is more fully tested and moved to its final repository location.
+- in order to demonstrate a LoRaWAN capability using the lora-phy crate, one must currently clone the ceekdee versions of rust-lorawan, embassy, and lora-phy so that they are all under the same projects folder (that is, relative paths are used in Embassy Cargo.toml files to link these implementations).
+This restriction will be removed once the lora-phy crate is more fully tested and moved to its final repository location.
-- the existing LoRa implementations in Embassy remain available after the update to support this lora crate.
+- the existing LoRa implementations in Embassy remain available after the update to support this lora-phy crate.

 ## LoRa physical layer API

 For users wishing to implement a LoRaWAN or P2P solution, the following implementation files provide the necessary context:

-- <a href="https://github.com/ceekdee/lora/blob/main/src/lib.rs">the API itself</a>;
+- <a href="https://github.com/ceekdee/lora-phy/blob/main/src/lib.rs">the API itself</a>;
-- <a href="https://github.com/ceekdee/lora/blob/main/src/mod_params.rs">pertinent ancillary information</a>.
+- <a href="https://github.com/ceekdee/lora-phy/blob/main/src/mod_params.rs">pertinent ancillary information</a>.

 Examples of API usage: